 This is not a transfer degree nor is it an Associate's degree in Communication Disorders.
 This program culminates in an Associate in Science degree in Speech-Language Pathology Assistant.

 There are very few courses in this program that transfer to a Bachelor's degree program in Communication Disorders at 4-year universities.

 The PCC SLPA program focuses on training paraprofessionals.
 Other Bachelor's and Master's degree programs train students at the professional Speech-Language Pathologist level, where the minimum requirement is a Master’s degree.

 Additionally, this program does not provide the "leveling" coursework for people interested in applying to a Master's program in Speech-Language Pathology without previous completion of a Bachelor's degree in Communication Disorders.
 If you’re interested in learning about university training programs in California, visit the California Speech-Language-Hearing Association website.

 For more information on the field of speech pathology and audiology, visit the American Speech-Language-Hearing Association.

 To learn more about the Department of Consumer Affairs and the Speech-Language Pathology Assistant and Hearing Aid Dispenser’s Board, visit California's Department of Consumer Affairs.

-No. We do not offer the Fieldwork course (SLPA 126) as a stand-alone course.
+The fieldwork course (SLPA 126) at PCC is not offered as a stand-alone course.
 That course is reserved for students who have advanced through the entire PCC SLPA program.